rgreenblatt/no_cot_math_public/write_up_single_forward_pass_time_horizon.md

 I find that Opus 4.5 has a no-CoT 50% reliability time horizon of 3.5 minutes and that time horizon has been doubling every 9 months.

-In an earlier post ([Recent LLMs can leverage filler tokens or repeated problems to improve (no-CoT) math performance](FIXURL) (*TODO: link*)), I found that repeating the problem substantially boosts performance.
+In an earlier post ([Recent LLMs can leverage filler tokens or repeated problems to improve (no-CoT) math performance](https://www.lesswrong.com/posts/NYzYJ2WoB74E6uj9L/recent-llms-can-use-filler-tokens-or-problem-repeats-to)), I found that repeating the problem substantially boosts performance.
 In the above plot, if repeating the problem 5 times in the prompt helps some model, I use the score with repeats (because I think this somewhat more conservative measurement is plausibly more representative of the concerning type of cognition).

 The fit appears very clean, but note that I've opinionatedly just done the fit on frontier Anthropic models (specifically, I exclude DeepSeek-v3 which was barely SOTA at the time of release).